-We are busy, but so many improvements to your social media profiles can be made in just a few minutes.
-Below, we take a look at 12 quick ways to improve your profiles that, altogether, shouldn’t take you more than an hour.
+Everyone’s busy, yet so many improvements to your social media profiles can be made in just a few minutes.
+Here are 13 easy ways to improve your social media profiles that, altogether, shouldn’t take you more than an hour.

 Time to close that game of Solitaire and get to work.

-Take a few minutes and optimize your profile photo and your cover photo.
-This means ensuring that photos fall within the dimensions recommended for a certain network.
-Often all it takes is a quick crop.
+Take a few minutes and optimize your profile photo and your cover photo on each channel.
+This means ensuring that photos fall within the dimensions recommended for each network—often all it takes is a quick crop.

 Standard image sizes for major social networks are as follows:

 - Facebook profile picture: 170 X 170 pixels

 - Facebook cover photo: 828 X 465 pixels